stackql/stackql-registry-docs/docs/aws-docs/providers/aws/logs/metric_filters/index.md

 <table><tbody>
 <tr><td><b>Name</b></td><td><code>metric_filters</code></td></tr>
 <tr><td><b>Type</b></td><td>Resource</td></tr>
-<tr><td><b>Description</b></td><td>The ``AWS::Logs::MetricFilter`` resource specifies a metric filter that describes how CWL extracts information from logs and transforms it into Amazon CloudWatch metrics.
+<tr><td><b>Description</b></td><td>The <code>AWS::Logs::MetricFilter</code> resource specifies a metric filter that describes how CWL extracts information from logs and transforms it into Amazon CloudWatch metrics.
 If you have multiple metric filters that are associated with a log group, all the filters are applied to the log streams in that group.&lt;br&#x2F;&gt; The maximum number of metric filters that can be associated with a log group is 100.</td></tr>
 <tr><td><b>Id</b></td><td><CopyableCode code="aws.logs.metric_filters" /></td></tr>
 </tbody></table>